DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 BTS7960 IBT_2 Board (single)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Tinkerer to Engineer Level**

 .. warning:: This board can supply a LOT of current.
-The maximum reccommended current is 5A for N scale, 10A for HO and above.
+The maximum reccommended current is 5A for N and HO scale.
 This board can supply a whopping 43A, enough to cause a LOT of damage.
 To use this board, make sure you have a fuse or circuit breaker connected in line with both rails.
 SOFTWARE ALONE CANNOT PROTECT YOU IN ALL CASES.

-**Engineer level**

 You will either need 2 of these or one of these and another board to run your programming track.
+Most people use the Arduino Motor shield for the program track and add this board for MAIN.
 These boards can provide high current.
 Indeed, we have built boosters using these boards.
 If the 2 Amps (really 1.5A) of the L298 boards aren't enough for your track, this is one of the best options.
+IBT_2 is the manufacturer's name for this board, BTS7960 is the model number of the H-Bridge chip uses as the motor controller.
+The H-Bridge generates a clean wave form, has very low signal propagation delay and no significant voltage voltage drop.

 .. image:: ../../_static/images/motorboards/ibt_2_bts7960.jpg
    :alt: IBT_2 Board
    :scale: 100%

+`IBT_2 Intstallation Instructions <../../advanced-setup/IBT_2-motor-board-setup.html>`_

 Keyes/Fundumoto ("Beeper Board")
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Engineer Level**

 You have to lift two traces and solder 2 resistors and use 2 jumpers to the current sense pins.
 This board is immediately recognizable because it has a cylindrical beeper or buzzer on the board.
+There are several versions of these boards and one run has the wrong, tiny, SMD transistors soldered to the board.
+Make sure

 .. image:: ../../_static/images/motorboards/keyes_fundumoto.jpg
    :alt: Keyes/Fundumoto Motor Shield